UDT-ITF/website/source/api/index.md

 |`token`| The fragment will be specified in terms of tokens (words in Western languages). |
 |`book`| The fragment will be specified in terms of the physical structure of a book. |

-> DISCUSSION POINT: This is where it gets tricky!
-My preference would be to keep modes
-> as simple as possible and discuss mapping to real world examples in the Implementation Notes.
-> How many does it make sense to start with?
-Letter, Journal, Anthology, Play?
-> > MH: Char and token seem fine.
-Things get problematic after that.
-The physical features of the text are ultimately dependant on the physical nature of the artefact (books, scroll, funerary marker, clay tablets, woven strands of thread, etc).
-Using a book-based model is imposing a very particular type of cultural product onto texts that it doesn't apply to.
-Would 'surface' perhaps be a slightly better term?
-It certainly would avoid the problems mentioned in my next comment further down.
-> > MH: Can we add another keyword to reflect request that would be made via points defined within the document itself (e.g. xml:id values on elements in a TEI).
-This would allow for `head1,p27` (start at the header with xml:id head1 and go to the end of the page identified p27).
-> > BTW, What would happen if you were to say that you wanted to start at `head1` and go for the next x words or chars.
-Is it even possible to use a mixed mode like that?

 ### 2.6 Fragment
 The fragment parameter specifies the text fragment to be returned as a result of invoking the Text Fragment API.
 The format of the fragment parameter depends on the mode selected except for